Co-charted in Sydney from November 1966 with version by Peter Nelson & the Castaways.

 Glen Ingram later sang with Perth band The Clan, recording as Glen Ingram With The Clan for an EP on Clarion that included a further version of Skye Boat Song.
 They charted with another track on Clarion, Take This Hammer (1967, #12 Perth) [YouTube], a traditional American work song.

 Glen Ingram now lives in regional Western Australia (2019).
 He is known in his community for his award-winning artwork.

 Not to be confused with the Queensland zoologist and canetoad expert Dr Glen Ingram.
 The 1960s Western Australian singer is a different Glen Ingram.

-Singer-guitarist-songwriter Terry Walker, the other Hi-Five vocalist, wrote and sang Long Time Gone YouTube.
-The artist's name for the B-side is Terry Walker With The Hi-Five.
-He was also in The Times (see Tender Feeling), The Clan (see below), and The Strangers (see Happy Without You).
-He sang on Pastoral Symphony's Love Machine, and his vocals are on the rare psychedelic single Even Stevens / Hypnotic Suggestion by studio band The Vegetable Garden (1969).
+Singer, guitarist and songwriter Terry Walker, the other Hi-Five vocalist, wrote and sang Long Time Gone [YouTube].
+The artist’s name for that side of the record is Terry Walker With The Hi-Five.
+He was also in The Times (see Tender Feeling, Just Another Guy and Every Window In The City), The Clan (see below), and The Strangers (see Happy Without You).
+He sang on Pastoral Symphony’s Love Machine, and his vocals are on the rare psychedelic single Even Stevens / Hypnotic Suggestion by studio band The Vegetable Garden (1969).

 Suggestion from Terry Stacey.

 Co-charted in Sydney with version by Glen Ingram & the Hi-Five.
 The two versions entered the Sydney charts together in November 1966.

 Single on HMV by Christchurch NZ band, later known simply as The Castaways.
 Late in 1966 The Castaways left for Australia where they stayed until 1968.

 This was the B-side of Goin’ Out Of My Mind, a George Vanda–Stevie Wright composition first released by The Easybeats in November 1966 on their album Volume 3.